tjohnston-softdev/python-study-notes/chapters/11-loops.md

 ## Loop Passing
 * Loop structures cannot be empty.
-* If they need to be empty, you can use the 'pass' statement.
+* If they need to be empty, you can use the `pass` statement.
 * This is the same as with IF structures.

 ```python